Sergei Chislov: Biography

 Sergei Chislov was born to a family of engineers in Moscow, USSR.
-Sergei started dancing at the age of 17 years when he started learning to waltz for the graduation party at the secondary school.
+Sergei started dancing at the age of 17 when he started learning to waltz for the graduation party at the secondary school.
 After graduation Sergei started his dancing education at the Sports and Dance Center '726' in 1978.
 He continued training at this club till 1988.
 During that period of time Sergei became 3-time USSR Professional 10-Dance champion and a multiple winner of national and international ballroom dancesport competitions.

 List of international dance competitions and festivals of ballroom dancing where Sergei Chislov represented the USSR: